 This is why the final step in this form of workplace activism—official recognition of UTAW branches within companies—might be tough.

 Oliver explains that union members don’t have to tell anyone they’ve joined.
 “There are people who are anxious about their employers knowing, but we protect people’s confidentiality,” he said.
 “It’s about helping people understand how they can spread the message in their own organizations in a way that keeps them safe.”

 UTAW will have to expand outside of its own echo chamber of left-leaning tech workers.
 It will need to convince a wider audience to become a sustainable work organization.
 “We need to expand our membership, and enable these new members to take some responsibility,” said Kara.
 “The committee provides steering but they are not doing all the work.
 This would lead to burnout and exhaustion.”

 A change in attitude

 So what’s next for UTAW?
-For Duncan, this new tech union has to prove its value by making an impact in the workplaces.
-“It’s got to start organising in a workplace or two, to prove that by collective action these workers can get a better deal.”
+For Duncan, this new tech union has to prove its value by making an impact in the workplace.
+“It’s got to start organizing in a workplace or two, to prove that by collective action these workers can get a better deal.”

 According to Oliver, managers and CEOs should welcome UTAW, not be threatened by it.
 “This is about protecting tech workers, and making them happier, better paid, more secure in their jobs.
 If the workers are happy, then they are doing good work,” he said.
 “This is about culture change for the sector that is good for everybody.”